 This comparison is where we notice the most differences.
 Programmes such as MOOCs and Micromasters are followed online through recorded lectures.
 Therefore, students can follow the courses at their own pace and from anywhere in the world.
 This strongly contrasts with the (usually) class-based teaching at universities in which students must follow a stricter schedule.
 Yet, this enables them to have in-person interactions with peers, teachers and staff.
 However, as more and more things can be done online, we leave it up to you to determine whether this is a positive, neutral, or negative point.

 Price-wise, online programmes are much cheaper than degrees.
-Everyone can follow MOOCs for free and can receive a certificate for a fee upon completion of the assignments (usually between 100 and 300 EUR); Micromaster cost between 300 and 4,000 EUR and can be used to have courses reduction in future degree programmes.
+Everyone can follow MOOCs for free and can receive a certificate for a fee upon completion of the assignments (usually between 100 and 300 EUR); Micromaster costs between 300 and 4,000 EUR and can be used to have course reductions in future degree programmes.

 Non-degree programmes, MOOCs, and the likes